honkit/honkit/README.md

 GitHon is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.

-GitHon is fork of [GitBook](https://github.com/GitbookIO/gitbook)(legacy).
+GitHon is a fork of [GitBook](https://github.com/GitbookIO/gitbook)(legacy).
-GitHon is licensed under the Apache License, Version 2.0.
+GitBook is licensed under the Apache License, Version 2.0.

 Also, it includes [bignerdranch/gitbook](https://github.com/bignerdranch/gitbook) works.